AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match.md

 -->

-Google requires that no personally identifiable information (PII) is sent in clear.
-Therefore, the audiences activated to [!DNL Google Customer Match] must be keyed off *hashed* email addresses.
 You can choose to hash email addresses before ingesting them into Adobe Experience Platform, or you can choose to work with email addresses in clear in Experience Platform and have our algorithm hash them on activation.

 For more information about Google's hashing requirements and other restrictions on activation, see the following sections in Google's documentation: